 Selling homemade food is relatively easy in Florida, thanks to a series of legislative reforms.
 The first big change came in 2011, when lawmakers expanded the Florida Food Safety Act to allow the sale of non-perishable food prepared in home kitchens without a permit.
 With support from the Institute for Justice, the state amended the rules in 2017 to allow online sales, while tripling the revenue cap on homemade food sales to $50,000 per year.
 The changes were good, but the law did not protect homemade food businesses from local interference.
 The result was a patchwork of regulations with heavy restrictions in places like Jacksonville and Miami-Dade County.
-State lawmakers ended the confusion with the Home Sweet Home Act and other reforms that took effect on July 1, 2021.
-Besides creating statewide standardization, the new rules raised the revenue cap on homemade food sales to $250,000, legalized mail delivery, and allowed homemade food entrepreneurs to have business partners.
+State lawmakers ended the confusion with the Home Sweet Home Act and other reforms that took effect in July 2021.
+Besides creating statewide standardization, preempting local regulations, the new rules raised the revenue cap on homemade food sales to $250,000, legalized mail delivery, and allowed homemade food entrepreneurs to have business partners.

 Florida cottage food types

 |What Shelf-Stable Foods Can I Sell in Florida?||No restrictions|